 Took in the Philadelphia Art Museum on Friday.
 The collection is impressive, the building grandiose, and the display of artwork topnotch.
 It’s definitely a cultural stop that requires multiple visits to fully appreciate.
 Nearby is the Barnes Foundation.
-In a recently completed building, the art collection of Dr. Barnes finds itself in a very strategic new location considering the convenience and drawing power, but first, a little background.
+In a recently completed building, the art collection of Dr. Barnes finds itself in a very strategic new location, but first a little background.

 If you’re interested in learning more, watch the 2009 documentary film, The Art of the Steal.